ngine-io/scalr/README.md

   # query: "select value from cpu_load_short;"

   # Query a web endpoint.
-  # A JSON return o {"metric": <int>} is expected in this case
+  # A JSON return o {"metric": <int>} is expected in this case.
   source: web
   query:
     url: http://localhost:8000/target.json
     headers: []
     key: "metric"

-  # For testing purpose, random metric to get some action
+  # For testing purpose, random metric to get some action.
   # source: random
   # config:
   #   start: 1
   #   stop: 10

 # Launch config to use for new instances.
-# (Changing this config have no affect to running Cloud instances.
-This may change in the future.)
+# (Changing a launch config have no affect to running Cloud instances.
+But this may change in the future.)
 launch_config:
   flavor: flex-2
   image: debian-10